Something is missing from our website.

 We want to be able to give honest advice and recommendations, so that whenever you read something on Global Goose you know that it’s actually something we use and trust.

-We don’t want to recommend a hotel to you simply because they gave us a free stay.
-We don’t want to review a travel product because we got it for free.
+What I don’t want to do is recommend a hotel to you simply because they gave us a free stay.
+I don’t want to review a travel product because we got it for free.
 We don’t want to recommend a travel experience to you because we are getting a kick back or a commission from it.

 When we do that we essentially become copywriters, crafting advertising content for the brand that we are partnered with.